-A nostalgic biscuit that is a favourite among many of us.
+Melting moments are a nostalgic biscuit that is a favourite among many of us.
 I have friends who love these, especially when filled with passionfruit icing, and to whom I gift a batch for birthdays or special occasions.
 We’ve made a how-to video if you’d like some guidance.

-I found this recipe in a Vogue Entertaining cookbook that was perhaps published in the 1990’s … do you remember that publication?
-They were always filled with delicious, achievable recipes and mouth watering food photography.
+I found this melting moments recipe in a Vogue Entertaining cookbook that was perhaps published in the 1990’s … do you remember that publication?
+They were always filled with delicious, achievable recipes and mouth-watering food photography.

 I hope you enjoy this recipe for a very special biscuit which comprises two short, crumbly discs connected with a delightful, fruit spiked creamy icing.
 Think passionfruit, orange, raspberry …

-1 tsp vanilla bean paste or vanilla essence
+- 1 tsp vanilla bean pasta or vanilla essence

 - Meanwhile, sift together the flour, baking powder and custard powder.

-- Add sifted dry ingredients to the creamed butter and sugar and mix gently on low speed to combine.
+- Add sifted dry ingredients to the creamed butter and sugar and mix gently at low speed to combine.

-- For even sized biscuits weigh dough into 20g portions.
-Roll each portion into a ball and place on the baking tray, leaving a few centimetres between each.
-Use a lightly floured fork to gently flatten each ball of dough.
+- For even-sized biscuits, weigh dough into 20g portions.
+Roll each portion into a ball and place it on the baking tray, leaving a few centimetres between each.
+Use a lightly floured fork to flatten each ball gently.

-- Remove the trays from the oven and allow to cool on the tray for 5 minutes, then transfer to a cooling rack to cool completely.
+- Remove the trays from the oven, cool on the tray for 5 minutes, then transfer to a cooling rack to cool completely.